 We all love a garden path, whether winding or straight.
 Neat as a pin or overgrown with plants, backyard garden paths lead our eye through a garden, and add charm and focus as well.
 Every garden needs a path.
 If you are not in need of an actual walkway through your garden, consider a path to lead to a focal point, around garden beds to make the yard look larger, or simply to nowhere in particular to add some structure and design elements.
-Here are 13 great DIY garden paths and backyard walkway ideas you can do this weekend!
+Here are 13 great DIY garden path and backyard walkway ideas you can do this weekend!

 These inexpensive walkway pavers from ‘Greenhouse Carol‘ are easy to do yourself!
 Made from cedar and river stones, this is pretty enough to be part of your front walkway landscaping.
 More modern and “Zen”, we love how easy these stepping stone pavers were to make.

-This gravel path idea from ‘The Gardener of Good and Evil‘ shows you just how to make a stable DIY garden path.
+This gravel garden path idea from ‘The Gardener of Good and Evil‘ shows you just how to make a stable DIY garden path.
 This means the gravel won’t easily wash away, and the footing will be firm and easy to walk on.
 (A must!)

 Learn how to make a garden path that is simple and effective.
 If you need gravel walkway ideas, ‘Sunset’ magazine has complete instructions and tutorial.

 Here is another take on a garden path idea from ‘Houzz‘.
 Notice how the gravel path edging keeps the gravel neat and out of the adjacent planting beds.
 You can use either a plastic or metal edging product from the home improvement store for this.
 Or, if you want to get more creative, try our post on DIY Garden Edging!

 Learn how to build a stone walkway from ‘DIY Network‘.
 This tutorial takes you step by step through how to install this flagstone path.
 Do you have a favorite from these backyard walkway ideas yet?